-On December 20th, 2020, TEDxMIT invites you to join us for our virtual fall 2020 conference “Bridging the Distance.”
-TEDxMIT will be featuring both student and faculty speakers whose talks will focus on the interdisciplinary nature of their research and experiences.
+On December 20th, 2020, TEDxMIT hosted the virtual Fall 2020 conference “Bridging the Distance.”
+The conference featured student, faculty, and alum speakers whose talks spanned the interdisciplinary nature of their research and experiences.

 Mohsen Mosleh is a Lecturer (Assistant Professor) at the Science, Innovation, Technology, and Entrepreneurship Department, University of Exeter Business School and an affiliate researcher at MIT.
 Mohsen was a postdoctoral fellow at the MIT Sloan School of Management as well as the Department of Psychology at Yale University.
 Prior to his post-doctoral studies, Mohsen received his PhD from Stevens Institute of Technology in Systems Engineering with a minor in data science.
 Mohsen’s research interests lie at the intersection of computational/data science and cognitive/social science.
 In particular, he studies how information and misinformation spread on social media, collective decision-making, and cooperation.